emso-eric/emso-metadata-specifications/EMSO_metadata.md

 recorded using the  `precise_latitude` and `precise_longitude` optional coordinate variables.

 ## Data Variables ##
+In the EMSO ERIC metadata specification, data variables are variables that contain the actual observed or derived values describing environmental, biological, or technical properties of the ocean system.
+Unlike coordinate variables, data variables represent measurable phenomena or attributes and are defined as functions of one or more coordinate variables.
+Each data variable must explicitly reference its associated coordinate variables through the coordinates attribute, thereby establishing its position in space, time, depth, and observational context in a machine-readable and standards-compliant manner.

+Data variables are classified into `environmental`, `biological` and `technical`.
+Each data variable type has different required attributes and may follow different standards.
+For instance, environmental variable must follow CF conventions while biological variables have to be aligned with Darwin Core.
+Technical variables may be used for those types of data that do not fall under the scope of CF and DwC standards, such as operational data (battery level, input voltage...) or even links to data files hydrophone recordings.

 ### Environmental Variables ###
-Variables are data variables related Spatio-temporal coordinates follow the CF conventions and should have the following attributes:
-Note that `platform_id` is
+An `environmental` data variable is a data variable that contains measured or derived values describing the physical, chemical, meteorological, or biogeochemical state of the ocean or atmosphere.
+Environmental data variables represent geophysical phenomena (e.g. temperature, salinity, oxygen concentration, currents) and are defined as functions of coordinate variables.

+Environmental data variables follow the Climate and Forecast (CF) conventions and related community standards to ensure semantic clarity and interoperability with climate analysis tools, forecast systems, and data services.
+This includes the use of CF standard names, well-defined units, and controlled vocabularies, enabling automated processing, comparison, and integration of EMSO observations within operational oceanography and long-term climate applications.

-For variable codes (or variable names) it is mandatory to use OceanSITES 4-letter codes for variables, e.g. "TEMP" for temperature.
+Environmental data variable follow the OceanSITES 4-letter naming conventions odes for variables, e.g. "TEMP" for temperature.
 If OceanSITES does not provide a definition for a certain variable, the [NVS P02](http://vocab.nerc.ac.uk/collection/P02) shall be used.
 If the variable is not present in OceanSITES nor in P02, then a code from [Copernicus Marine in situ TAC - physical parameters list](https://archimer.ifremer.fr/doc/00422/53381/) shall be used.
 If the variable is not properly described in any of the previous conventions, then a user-defined 4-letter code may be used.

 The naming convention hierarchy is defined as: